MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Submit lineup is not properly sending data to other client, the other screen being blank - Need to organize rounds in ascending order from `submit-lineup-response`.
 When a team is updating in round 1 and another team is selecting players for the nets in round 2.
 When the first team has updated the score ther other team is been kicked out to round 1
  - When saving a team and creating another team, it does not update the player list.
 That need to be updated properly
  - Fix some common issues from running a match - https://www.loom.com/share/2056a1ba4d0f4713991366e3ca2b9112
+ - A Player is selecting multiple times when we submit our lineup, and wehn we are assigning with starategies all ids need to be in the disabled ids